 Architectural surveys provide an inventory of the built environment by systematically documenting intact structures by location or theme.
 They record construction dates, note architectural details, identify styles or types, note alterations, assess current conditions, and provide brief histories of properties.
 Reflecting the time they are conducted, surveys provide a “snapshot” of a given area and are often the first step in preservation projects.
 As the saying goes, “you have to know what there is to save before you can save it.”

 Architectural surveys are tailored to fit the needs of a project.
 Commercial buildings, residences, military facilities, cemeteries and rural landscapes are all examples of the type of resources architectural surveys document.
-These surveys can be all-inclusive or narrowed to a specific period of build dates (pre-1940s construction, for example).
 They can be utilized in large cities, sparsely populated areas, or even a single site such as a rural farmhouse and its associated outbuildings.

 For these reasons, architectural survey is useful in community development and planning projects.
 If a city is aware of its historic resources it is better equipped to plan sympathetically around those resources whose preservation may have both economic and environmental benefits.